demersdesigns/baseplate/README.md

 4. Once that process completes successfully, check to make sure you have Bower installed by typing `$ which bower` into the command line.
 5. If you don't have Bower installed, type `$ npm install bower` into the command line.
 6. Once that process completes successfully, run `$ bower install` in the command line.
+7. In order to utilize the living styleguide functionality, you will need to install the gem using `gem install livingstyleguide`

 ##Usage:
 ---